Taouuw/robotics2/README.md

 Additionally, waypoint data for the flame trajectory is stored in: `python_impl/src/controllers/controllers/data`

 And changes were made to `python_impl/src/controllers/setup.py`to include the new trajectories as entry points

+There is a `deliverables/` directory containing video recordings of the robot motion and the report PDF.

+From here on follows the original old README for EduBot setup: